petershaan12/petershaan-next-portofolio-v2/README.md

 Haii 👋 you can use this code for your own website, but please dont forget me for copyright 😊.

-Please note that the design of the website is inspired from "https://fahreziadha.com/", but didn't copied all the code, However, i built the portfolio from scratch with `Next JS` and `Tailwind CSS`  and i added some other functionalities to it, so it might seems the same, but believe me i did a lot of work the code, website and how it works is entirely different!!!!.
-If you have questions about implementation, please refer to the [Next.js DOCS](https://nextjs.org/docs) same thing for Tailwind CSS and Framer Motion check out the Documentation, Or you can simply reach to me directly.
+Please note that the design of the website is inspired from "https://luma.com/" and "https://leerob.io/", but didn't copied all the code, However, i built the portfolio from scratch with `Next JS`, `Tailwind CSS`, `ShadCdn`,  `Velite`, `Upstash`  and i added some other functionalities to it, so it might seems the same, but believe me i did a lot of work the code, website and how it works is entirely different!!!!.
+If you have questions about implementation, please refer to the [Next.js DOCS](https://nextjs.org/docs)

 ### 🛠 Fitur Website 2.0